The Way It Is:

-In the West, society not only turns a blind eye to the treatment and objectification of women in the work setting but if often encourages it.
-By having women happily partaking in their objectification, they are being a part of the problem.
+In the West, society not only turns a blind eye to the treatment and objectification of women in the work setting but often encourages it.

 Societal and religious Patriarchy has the effect of rendering females financially dependent.
 According to The Simple Dollar, "Married women are often completely unaware of their family finances, relying on their spouse not only for income but also to design their family’s financial blueprint."
 Women are, in turn, encouraged to focus on familial responsibilities and hospitality in the home.
 They are forced to uphold their male companion's ideals of a family, leaving them with no extra energy to focus on ideas beyond themselves.

 According to the Pew Research Center, “About half (51%) of survey respondents say that children are better off if a mother is home and doesn’t hold a job, while just 8% say the same about a father.”
 Surprisingly, this research implies that more than half the respondents would agree a good business businesswoman mother cannot excel at both.
 However, there have not been comparable studies between stay at home fathers.
 It is clear that despite evidence of a woman's ability to provide and take charge, a woman's 'place' has been predisposed and defined by today's society.

 Don't just fight the glass ceiling.
 Own it!